sunatthegilddotcom/perovskites/README.md

 ## Decoding spatial heterogeneities in Photoluminiscence images in Perovskite Thin films

-### Goals:
+### Overview:
-Develop a package that can extract hidden information from spatial heterogeneities observed in PL images of perovskite thin films and quantify it to generate features for use in lifetime prediction models.
+Develop a python package that can extract hidden information from spatial heterogeneities observed in PL images of perovskite thin films and quantify it to generate features for use in lifetime prediction models.
+Currently, PL image processing is primarily implemented in biological fields; we seek to restructure this technology for use in the material characterization of perovskite photovoltaics.
+This will provide a more robust picture of features which lead to degradation than current state of the art perovskite characterization.

-1. Create a python package that implements image-processing techniques to pre-process widefield PL image data and extract features to be used in a ML model.
+### Potential Users:
+* Other academic researchers in the thin-film PV community
+* Research testbeds
+* Solar-cell manufacturers

+### Use Cases:
+*Primary:*
+* Predict lifetime of a perovskite (Ld75) for a perovskite based on early timeseries (spatial AIPL) data
+* Enchance the rate of testing for thin-film PV
-2. Using a CNN on widefield AIPL images directly to predict lifetime of a perovskite (Ld75) for a perovskite and also check for correlation between PL and diffusion length in perovskites.
+* Check for correlation between PL and diffusion length in perovskites

+*Secondary:*
+* Through correlating features to film lifetime, determine how to manufacture and optimally stable thin-film
-3. Using an autoencoder to extract spatial PL features from images to be fed into a linear regression model for Ld75 prediction.
+* Extract spatial PL features from images to be fed into a linear regression model for Ld75 prediction

 ### Instructions:
 Check the [notebooks/visualize_PL_data.ipynb](notebooks/visualize_PL_data.ipynb) notebook.